fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 In a view, you can refer to it using `@foo`.

 In a subsequent method within the controller, refer to it simply as `foo`.
-No preceding colon (i.e. not as a symbol) and no preceding `@`.
+There’s no preceding colon (it’s not a symbol; in a conditional a symbol would always evaluate to `true`) and no preceding `@`.

 ``` ruby
 def classes